KatherineWadhwani/cs120-KatherineWadhwani/security/README.md

 Hours to Complete:
 I took about 8 hours to complete the lab.

 Note: While we were not particularly asked to show our curl requests for our Security and Privacy Assessment report, I wanted to include them.
 Putting them in the html document proved difficult, as some were interpreted as script.
-For these reasons, I have included them here.
+For these reasons, I have displayed them below.

 <b>Cross-Site Scripting </b>